-Our Board of Directors did not evaluate the substantive fairness of the Exchange Offer to Revlon's unaffiliated stockholders because of the entirely voluntary nature of the Exchange Offer and because of the protections afforded to Revlon's unaffiliated stockholders who choose not to tender their shares of Class A Common Stock in the Exchange Offer, as described in the section entitled "The Contribution and Stockholder Agreement."
-Accordingly, our Board of Directors did not consider the current or historical stock prices of the Class A Common Stock or the Class A Common Stock or the Company's net book value, going concern value or liquidation value relevant to its determination of the fairness of the Exchange Offer.
-For these same reasons, our Board of Directors did not retain Barclays Capital or any other unaffiliated representative (as that term is used in Rule 13e-3 of the Exchange Act) to act solely on behalf of Revlon's unaffiliated stockholders for purposes of preparing a report concerning the fairness of the Exchange Offer.
+As indicated above, our Board of Directors has not made any specific determination as to the value of the consideration to be received by tendering stockholders.
+Accordingly, you must make your own decision as to whether to tender Class A Common Stock in the Exchange Offer in light of your own particular circumstances, taking into account your determination as to the value of the consideration to be received.
+For the reasons expressed above, the Board did not consider the current stock prices of the Class A Common Stock, the Company's net book value, the going concern value of Revlon, the liquidation value of Revlon or the prices paid for Class A Common Stock by the MacAndrews & Forbes Participants in the previous two years.
+Our Board of Directors did not retain Barclays Capital or any other unaffiliated representative (as that term is used in Rule 13e-3 of the Exchange Act) to act solely on behalf of Revlon's unaffiliated stockholders for purposes of preparing a report concerning the fairness of the Exchange Offer.
 We are not aware of any firm offers made by a third party to acquire the Company during the past two years.
 Furthermore, we have been advised that MacAndrews & Forbes has no current intention of selling the Class A Common Stock and Class B Common Stock owned by it.
 Accordingly, third-party offers were not considered by the Board of Directors in reaching its conclusion as to fairness.

 The foregoing discussion summarizes the material factors considered by our Board of Directors in its consideration of the Exchange Offer.
 After considering these factors, the Board of Directors concluded that the positive factors relating to the Exchange Offer and related transactions outweighed the potential negative factors to the Company and Revlon's unaffiliated stockholders.
 In view of the wide variety of factors considered by the Board of Directors, and the complexity of these matters, the Board of Directors did not find it practicable to quantify or otherwise assign relative weights to the foregoing factors.
 In addition, individual Independent Directors may have assigned different weights to various factors.
 The Board of Directors approved the Exchange Offer and related transactions based upon the totality of the information presented to and considered by its members.
-The Board of Directors' view as to the fairness of the Exchange Offer to Revlon's unaffiliated stockholders should not be construed as a recommendation to any stockholder as to whether that stockholder should tender in the Exchange Offer.
+The Board of Directors' view as to the fairness of the Exchange Offer to Revlon's unaffiliated stockholders should not be construed as a recommendation to any stockholder as to whether that stockholder should tender in the Exchange Offer